 The College had an external review of the effectiveness of its governance arrangements in 2018-2019 to ensure it continues to meet public interest in governance principles and other regulatory and sector expectations.
 The Directors ensure that the College governance framework and governing documents uphold the public interest governance principles.
 The College re-structured and strengthened its governance arrangements by establishing a new Board of Governance (BoG), with a substantial increase of independent members, making changes to membership and terms of reference of the governing body and its committees.
 The College also modified its governing documents.
+In 2019-2020 new governance structures and processes were fully implemented and embedded.

-The BoG has the overall responsibility for overseeing the College's activities, determining its future vision and fostering an environment in which the institutional mission is achieved, and the potential of all students is maximised.
+The BoG has the overall responsibility for overseeing the College's activities, determining its future vision, and fostering an environment in which the institutional mission is achieved, and the potential of all students is maximised.

 The BoG ensures compliance with the statutes, ordinances and other provisions regulating the College and its framework of governance and, subject to these, it takes all substantive decisions on matters of fundamental concern to the College.